pockethost/pockethost/readme.md

 - Update `readme.md` with latest relevant fixes.
 - Create a new discussion on PocketHost forum
-- If major or minor release, create announcement on PocketBase forum
+- If major release, create announcement on PocketBase forum
 - Use `yarn version --patch` for patch release and tag with git

 **5. Prod Run**